 Her work is part of a growing body of scholarship that centers stories of immigrant women and their activism, to contest the prevalent notion that historically immigrant women have been and continue to be politically and socially passive.
 Interdisciplinary scholarship on immigrant women have documented their resilience and demonstrated how they have been the leading forces in their communities and the preservers of their culture, even when the host country has not always been welcoming.
 Although the existing literature on immigrant women’s activism has increased, research and scholarship on specific case studies on African women in the United States remains limited.
 Dr. Lima-Neves’ research contributes the unique story of the political and social history as well as current socio-economic realities of Cabo Verdean women in the United States.

 Terza was elected the 2019-20 President of the North Carolina Political Science Association, the first Black person to serve in this capacity.
 Dr. Lima-Neves has also been an active member of several professional organizations and presented her research at regional, national and international conferences such as the Cape Verdean Studies Conference, the International Studies Association, the Western Political Science Association, the National Conference of Black Political Scientists and the International Conference on Cabo Verdean Women in Praia, Cabo Verde.
-She has served on the Executive Council of the North Carolina Political Science Association and the Executive Council for the Race, Ethnicity and Politics Section of the American Political Science Association.